 Quick Note – Staying safe in Manila

-Manila has something of a reputation of being an unsafe city, though cautious travellers shouldn’t find themselves in too much trouble.
+Is Manila safe?
+The city has something of a reputation of being unsafe, though cautious travellers shouldn’t find themselves in too much trouble.
 As with any trip, you should avoid carrying anything with you that you cannot afford to lose—limit or hide the amount of cash you carry, don’t wear flashy jewellery or accessories, and avoid carrying expensive electronics.
 Pickpockets are rife in certain areas and it’s easy to swipe things out of a backpack carried on your back (wear it on your front for greater protection).

 Don’t walk around quiet and poorly lit areas at night time, particularly if inebriated and/or alone.
 There are certain areas that are best avoided at all times, including Tondo, Baclaran, Ermita, and Malate.
 Be cautious of open drains when walking along, always wear a helmet when riding on a scooter, and be careful when crossing the roads.

 Common scams including taxis refusing to use the meter, shopkeepers saying they do not have change, being short-changed by moneychangers, and “friendly” strangers approaching you on the streets with a view to tricking you.
 There are many beggars, including street children, in Manila.
 You shouldn’t drink the tap water and masks can be useful when the air quality is poor.
-All in all, use common sense and you should be fine.
+All in all, use common sense and practice these travel safety tips and you should be fine.

 Don’t forget to sort your travel insurance!
 We’ve put together a roundup of the best travel insurance for backpackers, or if you’re low on time, get a quote from World Nomads now, our favourite travel insurance provider.